pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 - Plugins -> Process -> Find Connected Regions
 - Plugins -> Ridge Detection
 - Plugins -> Segmentation
+- Plugins -> Segmentation -> Color Clustering
+  Color Clustering on the Brightness Channel appears to be very efficient at splitting the image based on lighting levels.
+Basically, created split might be then useful as a mask for correction of uneven lighting,
 - Plugins -> Transform